 What is the best dandruff shampoo for your itchy, dry and flaky scalp?
-There are many popular choices, ranging from Nizoral anti-dandruff shampoo, to Neutrogena T/Gel, to Head & Shoulders.
-Scroll to the bottom for my 5 best dandruff shampoo ranking.
+Nowadays, there are many popular choices.
+These range from Nizoral anti-dandruff shampoo, to Neutrogena T/Gel, to Head & Shoulders.

 - Not get side effects from the overuse of any one product with its key anti-dandruff ingredient(s).